 Caramelized condensed milk is an heirloom favorite and a popular topping for desserts.
 It's traditionally made by boiling a sealed can of condensed milk for two to three hours.
 The can must be permitted to cool down completely before opening to avoid any danger of explosion and/or burn injuries.
 As enjoyable as this topping is, it's not advisable to use this approach in your home kitchen.
 Luckily, a much safer method exists—you can make caramelized condensed milk by slowly heating sweetened condensed milk (poured from the can) in a double boiler.

 Cooking With Evaporated Milk

 Evaporated milk can stand high temperatures without curdling, making it a good choice in recipes for adding creaminess to thick sauces, puddings, and crockpot recipes.
 It's also good as a coating liquid for breading meats, fish, and poultry.
-If need be, very cold whole evaporated milk can be whipped, but it will collapse quickly—whip just prior to serving and don't expect to store any leftovers.
+If need be, cold whole evaporated milk can be whipped, but it will collapse quickly—whip just prior to serving and don't expect to store any leftovers.